Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 • I’m setting up a service, are there any networks?

-The NENC CYP Provider Collaborative ARFID Project hosts an ARFID Task and Finish Group for the development of services across the North East and North Cumbria.
+The NENC CYP Provider Collaborative ARFID Project links ARFID developments as part of various eating disorder and service improvement workstreams.
 If you would like to find out more information about either group, please contact: [email protected]

 The NENC also holds an extensive contact/distribution list for the sharing of updates, resources and training opportunities.
 If you wish to be included on these distribution lists, please contact the ARFID Project support officer: [email protected] letting her know where your service is based, and which age range you are interested in hearing about.